-If no operations are performed for approximately 8 seconds while the camera is on, the monitor backlight turns off to save battery power (when the super control panel is lit).
+If no operations are performed for approximately 8 seconds while the camera is on, the monitor backlight turns off to save battery power.
 If no operations are performed for approximately one minute thereafter, the camera enters the sleep mode (stand-by) and stops operating.
-The camera activates again when you touch any button (the shutter button, ▶ button, etc.). ▶ "BACKLIT LCD (Backlight timer)" (P. 86).
-"SLEEP" (P. 86)
+The camera activates again when you touch any button (the shutter button, arrow pad, etc.).
+Lig "Backlight timer" (P. 75), "Sleep timer" (P. 75)